What is ISA Gap?

 ISA Gap programs are designed to offer high school graduates the opportunity to study abroad before entering their freshman year of college.

-ISA Gap programs range anywhere from one month to a full year in length, and include courses that cover virtually every academic discipline: Language, Science, Humanities, and more.
-Students will take classes at prestigious local universities, participate in weekly cultural activities, travel on unbelievable excursions, and come to better know and appreciate cultures that differ from their own in the process.
-ISA Gap programs are ideal for students who want to explore their interests, delve into unfamiliar territory, and are ready for an experience that will help them enter college a more focused and independent student.
+ISA Gap programs range anywhere from one month to a full year in length, and students can choose either service-learning or academic programs.
+Students will participate in weekly cultural activities, travel on unbelievable excursions, and come to better know and appreciate cultures that differ from their own in the process

 The world awaits…